souvik0602/Ask-Jaggu/README.md

 🚀 Features
 📷 Image Input: Upload images for instant analysis and feedback.

-💬 Conversational Interface: Chat naturally with Jaggu about image contents.
+💬 Conversational Interface: Chat naturally using Voice with Jaggu about image contents.

 🧠 Powered by Gemma-3: Leverages the fine-tuned google/gemma-3-27b-it for image-grounded conversations.